Configure git repositories

 Build from Git architecture diagram

 The following sections detail how to configure the Control Plane for Build from a Git repository, including pre-requisites, git authentication, and build tool configurations.
-Once configured, you can create simulations in the Gatling Enterprise UI.
+Once configured, you can create simulations in the Gatling Enterprise Edition UI.

 Pre-requisites

-• Private Locations: Build from a Git repository is only compatible with Private Locations.
+Build from a Git repository is only compatible with Private Locations.
 Ensure these are configured first.

 Architecture

-The Build from a Git repository feature operates within the Gatling Enterprise architecture, leveraging the Control Plane to manage builds and simulations.
 The Control Plane interacts with your source repository to fetch simulation code, compiles it using the specified build tool, and stores the resulting artifacts in your private storage location.
-This process is triggered when you start a simulation in the Gatling Enterprise UI, allowing you to run tests directly from your source code without manual packaging.

 After run completion, the test package is deleted from the private storage location, thus each run requires a fresh build from the source repository.
-This ensures that you always test the latest version of your simulations.

 Git authentication